JMIBarth/tutorials/substitution_model_selection/README.md

 <a name="results_12s"></a>
 ## 3.3 Inspect the model selection results file

-Switch to the “**Full Result**” tab.
-The list of models is now sorted according to AIC scores and a column with “weights” is added.
+Switch to the “**Full Result**” tab, where models are sorted by AIC and a “weights” column is added.
 These weights add to 1 and indicate how much better the best model is compared to all other models.
-Do the weights fit your impression from the log file inspection?
+Do the weights align with your log file inspection?

 <kbd>![](./img/iqtree_003.png)</kbd>

-In the [full results](./res/12s_ncbi_ed_cut_realn_filtered.fasta.iqtree), after the list of model scorings, the substitution model for the best fit model is listed.
-The best fit model according to AIC is: “TIM2+F+I+G4”, this is the “transition model” with variable base frequencies, variable transition rates, but two pairs of transversion rates that are set to be identical.
+In the [full results](./res/12s_ncbi_ed_cut_realn_filtered.fasta.iqtree), after the model scorings, the best fit substitution model is shown.
+According to AIC, the best model is: “TIM2+F+I+G4”, the “transition model” with variable base frequencies and transition rates, but two pairs of transversion rates that are set to be equal.
 For TIM, there is one rate for A to C and G to T, and another for A to T and C to G, while for TIM2 the pairing is AC=AT and CG=GT.
-Now, have a look at the rate parameter R. “G-T” is set to 1.0 and the other parameters are calculated according to it.
+The rate parameter (R) is set to 1.0 for “G-T” and the other parameters are calculated according to it.
 Because in the TIM2 model, GT equals CG, the rate C to G is also 1.0.
-Below that, the empirically calculated base frequencies are listed and further down the parsimony tree is shown.
+Then, the empirical base frequencies, the rate matrix (Q matrix) for modeling the transition rates, and the four categories of rate variation are shown, followed by the parsimony tree.
 Download these results by clicking on the link “**Download selected jobs**”.